Early registration discount ends Friday, October 12th.

 - Increased support space and less assigned space

-- Shared core scientific equipment space
+- Shared core scientific equipment and research lab space

 - High-growth robotics, bioengineering, and computational space